-Although this theorem is well-known, we supply its proof below for completeness.
-The proof amounts to plugging the solution ansatz \eqref{211206173102} into the differential equation $\hbar \del_x \hat{f} = \hat{\FF} (x, \hbar, \hat{f})$ and solving it order-by-order in $\hbar$.
-The `miracle' that makes this possible is that at each order in $\hbar$ this equation is no longer a differential equation because the factor $\hbar$ in front of $\del_x$ eliminates any unknown derivative information.
+The proof of \autoref{211209161918} amounts to plugging the solution ansatz \eqref{220810093453} into the corresponding formal system \eqref{220810093417} which is then solved order-by-order in $\hbar$.
+The key that makes this possible is that at each order in $\hbar$, system \eqref{220810093417} is no longer a differential system because the derivative term $\hbar \del_x$ depends only on the lower-order information.
+Each higher-order coefficient $f^\pto{n}$ is then the unique solution to an inhomogeneous algebraic linear system if and only if the Jacobian matrix $\del \F^\pto{0} \big/ \del y$ at $(x_0, y_0)$ is invertible.
+For completeness, the proof is presented in \autoref{211218191751}.

-\begin{proof} First, let us note down a few formulas in order to proceed with the calculation.
-See \autoref{211214170249} for our notational conventions.